Credible takeaways

 - Scholarships, grants, and federal financial aid should generally be the first steps toward paying for college before taking on unnecessary debt.

-- Transferring after two years at a community college to a four-year degree program at a different school can significantly reduce tuition costs.
+- Transferring after 2 years at a community college to a 4-year degree program at a different school can significantly reduce tuition costs.

 - Private student loans can help cover funding gaps, and applying with a cosigner may help you secure better rates and terms.

-Before you look into loans, prioritize scholarships and grants for college since they don't require repayment.
+Before you look into loans, prioritize scholarships and grants for college since they don't require repayment, like Pell Grants.
 There are many merit and need-based options that you can learn about through school counselors and online databases.

 Tom O'Hare, college adviser at GetCollegeGoing.com, suggests starting your scholarship search at the beginning of your sophomore year.